Keyboard shortcuts

 }

-/// Action to apply to one speaker in a SpeakerMapping.
+/// Action applied to one speaker in the input file.

 #[serde(rename_all = "lowercase")]